Edgeless-GNN: Unsupervised Representation Learning for Edgeless Nodes: Preliminaries

-Additionally, for each node $v_i$, the node attributes ${\bf x}_i \in \mathcal{X}$ are initially used as the representation vector (i.e., $\mathbf{h}^{0}_{i} = \mathbf{x}_{i}$), and the representation at the final layer is the embedding vector ${\bf z}_i \in {\bf Z}$. \begin{remark} Now, let us state how the above two functions AGGREGATE and UPDATE in (\ref{aggregateequation}) and (\ref{updateequation}), respectively, can be specified by several types of GNN models.
-As the pioneer work of GNN models, GCN~\cite{DBLP:conf/iclr/KipfW17} can be implemented by using
+\begin{remark} Now, let us state how the above two functions AGGREGATE and UPDATE in (\ref{aggregateequation}) and (\ref{updateequation}), respectively, can be specified by several types of GNN models.
+As one of the commonly used GNN models, GCN~\cite{DBLP:conf/iclr/KipfW17} can be implemented by using

 where $\textnormal{degree}(\cdot)$ indicates the degree of each node and $\sigma(\cdot)$ is the activation function.
 In addition, as one of powerful GNN models, GraphSAGE~\cite{DBLP:conf/nips/HamiltonYL17} with the mean aggregator can be designed by setting